 First GeneLab-Generated Research Article Published in Scientific Reports

-An original research article led by GeneLab scientists, titled “Global Transcriptomic Analysis Suggests Carbon Dioxide as an Environmental Stressor in Spaceflight: A Systems Biology GeneLab Case Study” was published in the March 2018 issue of Scientific Reports, part of the Nature publishing group.
-This landmark paper represents the first scientific publication wholly derived from publically available GeneLab data, illustrating the process of generating new hypotheses and informing future experimental research by repurposing multiple space-flown datasets.
+GeneLab scientists authored an original research article, “Global Transcriptomic Analysis Suggests Carbon Dioxide as an Environmental Stressor in Spaceflight: A Systems Biology GeneLab Case Study,” published in the March 2018 issue of Scientific Reports.
+This landmark paper represents the first scientific publication derived wholly from publicly available GeneLab data.